brennovich/feuerundflamme.xyz/_posts/24-02-10-spring festival.markdown

 date: 2024-02-06
 ---

-Spring Festival aka 💫🐉🥠***Chinese New Year***🐲🥟✨ is coming up next **SATURDAY 10.
-FEBRUARY** - a perfect excuse to **fire up the oven** and welcome in the Year of the Dragon!
+Spring Festival aka 💫🐉🥠***CHINESE NEW YEAR***🐲🥟✨ is coming up next **SATURDAY 10.
+FEB 2024** - a perfect excuse to **fire up the oven** and welcome the Year of the Dragon!
 Starting the oven at 11 am & starting to bake at around 2 - 3 pm.

 **Spring Festival aka Chinese New Year** is coming up next Saturday, 10.
 February - a perfect excuse to **fire up the oven** and welcome in the Year of the Dragon!
 Starting the oven at 11 am & starting to bake at around 2 - 3 pm.
 <br>